It was starting to seem like summer would never end, Tuesday a storm

 While lunching and drying out we discuss our options, which at this

-point aren’t many: we’re definitely heading back the way we came but
+point aren’t many.
+We’re definitely heading back the way we came but want

 desperately to avoid the thick ‘jungle’ on the other side of the river.
 We start north across the gravel bar assuming